spaetzlecode/mp3encode/README.md

 Sorry guys, but in case you're applying to you-know-where - find your own solution :)
 All code removed from this repo (including history).

-For other purposes, the code is available on request - if you figure out my email adress and can convince me you're not a job applicant:)
+For other purposes, the code is available on request - if you figure out my email adress and can convince me you're not a job applicant :)